Blast rocks Tehran after Israel threatened to target area of government-organized rally

 Iran said earlier this week that it would target banks and financial institutions, after an airstrike hit a bank in Tehran.

 In Turkey, NATO defenses intercepted another ballistic missile fired from Iran, the third time since the war began.
-Residents in the southern city of Adana reported hearing a loud explosion and sirens sounding at Incirlik Air Base, which is used by U.S. forces, in the early hours of the day.
+Residents in the southern city of Adana reported hearing a loud explosion and sirens sounding at Incirlik Air Base, which is used by U.S. forces.

 Fighting escalates between Israel and Hezbollah